 UK nationals who have been legally living in the country before December 31, 2020 when the UK withdraws from the EU, may continue to live, study, and work in the Czech Republic through rights established through the Withdrawal Agreement.
 UK nationals who are residents of the Czech Republic by the end of the Brexit transition will be covered by the Withdrawal Agreement, and their rights will be protected if they remain a resident of the Czech Republic.
 UK nationals should make sure they are registered as residents.

 Individuals who have a British Citizen passport do not require a visa to enter the Czech Republic.
 Certain requirements may apply to individuals who plan to stay for more than three months.
 UK nationals who are planning a longer-term stay in the Czech Republic should contact the Embassy of the Czech Republic for details and questions.

 UK nationals who are residents of the Czech Republic before December 31, 2020 must secure a Czech residence permit to stay in the country.
 They must register with the Czech Foreign Police first.
 Confirmation of registration is required to apply for Czech residency status with the Foreign Police.

-Rules will change for UK nationals who are traveling or working in the Czech Republic starting on January 1, 2021.
 Travel is permitted in the Schengen area for up to 90 days in a 180-day period without a visa to visit family or friends; attend business meetings, sports events, or cultural events; for tourism, and for short-term study or training.